samjones00/docs/docs/_documentation/app-tool.md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/app/app-install-spirals.png)

-### Publishing your App

-The unique characteristics of Sharp Apps affords us different ways of publishing your App, e.g. to save users from needing to install the
-`app` tool you can run `publish` in your App's directory:

-    $ app publish

 ### Publishing Gist Apps

 As Sharp Apps are so lightweight a flexible deployment option is to deploy it to GitHub gists where they can be launched directly from HTML links using the `app://` URL scheme.